-Ms. Stymiest, 60, has served as a director of the Company since March 2007 and as Chair of the Audit and Risk Management Committee since November 2013.
+Ms. Stymiest, 61, has served as a director of the Company since March 2007 and as Chair of the Audit and Risk Management Committee since November 2013.
 Ms. Stymiest was Chair of the Company from January 2012 until November 2013.
 She has an HBA from the Richard Ivey School of Business, University of Western Ontario and an FCA, FCPA from the Chartered Professional Accountants of Ontario.
 Ms. Stymiest is currently a corporate director.
 From 2004 to 2011, Ms. Stymiest was a member of the Group Executive of the Royal Bank of Canada which is responsible for the Bank's overall strategic direction.
 Prior to that, she held positions as Chief Executive Officer at TMX Group Inc., Executive Vice-President and Chief Financial Officer at BMO Capital Markets and Partner of Ernst & Young LLP.
 Ms. Stymiest currently serves as a director of George Weston Limited, Sun Life Financial Inc. and the University Health Network, and as Chair of the Canadian Institute for Advanced Research.

-Board/Committee Membership Attendance Public Board Membership in Past Five Years & Interlock board/committee interiorismp Name of Issuer Period of Service Board 6/6 100% Current Boards 2011 Audit and Risk Management Committee 4/4 100% George Weston Limited Sun Life Financial Inc. 2011 - present 2012 - present Compensation, Nomination and Governance Committee 4/4 100% Other Boards in Past 5 Years None Overall attendance 14/14 100% Board Interlock None Are as of Expe rtise Accounting and Corporate Finance Corporate Governance Risk Management Executive Leadership Strategic Management Public Company Board Experience
+Board/Committee Membership Attendance - Public Board Membership in Past Five Years & Interlock Board/Committee Membership Name of Issuer Period of Service Board 5/5 100% Current Boards Audit and Risk Management Committee 4/4 100% George Weston Limited Sun Life Financial Inc. 2011 - present 2012 - present Compensation, Nomination and Governance Committee 4/4 100% Other Boards in Past 5 Years None Overall attendance 13/13 100% Board Interlock None

+- Accounting and Corporate Finance

+- Corporate Governance

+- Risk Management

+- Executive Leadership

+- Strategic Management

+- Public Company Board Experience

-Securities Held Common Shares (#) DSUs (#) Total Common Shares/DSUs (#) Total value of Common Shares/DSUs As of the Record Date 10,000 122,268 132,268 \$1,255,223 Annual Meeting Voting Results Year Votes For % of Votes For Votes Withheld % of Votes Withheld 2016 244,013,597 99.33 1,635,653 0.67
+Securities Held Common Shares (#) DSUs (#) Total Common Shares/DSUs (#) Total value of Common Shares/DSUs As of the Record Date 10,000 141,664 151,664 \$1,644,038 Annual Meeting Voting Results Year Votes For % of Votes For Votes Withheld % of Votes Withheld 2017 279,867,820 98.38% 4,602,883 1.62%